2021 Boulder shooting

 On March 22, 2021, a mass shooting occurred at a King Soopers supermarket in Boulder, Colorado, United States.
 Ten people were killed, including a local on-duty police officer.
-The alleged shooter, 21-year-old Ahmad Al Aliwi Al-Issa, was arrested after being shot in the right leg.
+The shooter, 21-year-old Ahmad Al Aliwi Al-Issa, was arrested after being shot in the right leg.
 He was temporarily hospitalized before being moved to the county jail.
 After undergoing mental evaluations during the legal proceedings, Al-Issa was found mentally incompetent to stand trial in December 2021 and in April 2022.
+On August 23, 2023, prosecutors announced that Al-Issa was mentally competent to stand trial; a judge ruled as such on October 6 of that same year.
+On September 23, 2024, Al-Issa was found guilty in the shooting and sentenced to life in prison without the possibility of parole.